ksamrat083/quake-visualizer/README.md

 ## How to deploy
 - Push to GitHub and connect to Vercel or Netlify.
 Build command: `npm run build`.
 Publish directory: `dist`.

-## ChatGPT conversation
-- Add your ChatGPT conversation share link here so reviewers can see your approach.